Stress Overshoots in Simple Yield Stress Fluids

 As shown in the inset of Fig.~\ref{fig:fluidity}(b), the strain $\Gm$ is simply proportional to $\Sm$ so that the two asymptotic scalings also hold for $\Gm/\Gy-1$.
-Finally, combining Eqs.~\eqref{eq:lowshear} and \eqref{eq:highshear}, we expect the transition between the two behaviors to occur at $\dot\Gamma^{\star}\sim \tau^{-0.7}$ and $\Sigma^{\star}_{M}-1\sim \tau^{-0.4}$.
-As shown in Fig.~\ref{fig:fluidity}(b), the rescaled data $(\Sigma_{M}-1)\tau^{0.4}$ as function of $\dot\Gamma\tau^{0.7}$ indeed nicely collapse onto the predicted master curve over the whole range of studied shear rates.
+Finally, combining Eqs.~\eqref{eq:lowshear} and \eqref{eq:highshear}, we expect the transition between the two behaviors to occur at $\dot\Gamma^{\star}\sim \seb{\xi} \tau^{-0.7}$ and $\Sigma^{\star}_\text{M}-1\sim \tau^{-0.4}$.
+As shown in Fig.~\ref{fig:fluidity}(b), the rescaled data $(\Sm-1)\tau^{0.4}$ as function of $\dot\Gamma\tau^{0.7}$ indeed nicely collapse onto the predicted master curve over the whole range of studied shear rates.
 As detailed in the companion paper~\cite{companion}, the above approach can be generalized to any value $n$ of the HB exponent, leading to scalings with exponents $\alpha=4n/(9-n)$ at large shear rates and $\beta=2n/3$ at small shear rates instead of 4/17 and 1/3 in Eqs.~\eqref{eq:lowshear} and \eqref{eq:highshear} respectively.

 \textit{Discussion.-} Let us now compare our theoretical findings against experimental data.
-We revisit the shear start-up experiments of Ref.~\cite{Divoux:2011} performed on Carbopol microgels for concentrations ranging between 0.5\% and 3\%~wt. in a parallel plate geometry connected to a stress-controlled rheometer.
-Such a SGM displays a stress overshoot upon shear start-up [Fig.~\ref{fig:overshoots}(a)].
-As reported in Fig.~\ref{fig:carbopol}(a), both the stress maximum $\sm$ and its locus $\gm$ increase weakly with the applied shear rate $\dot\gamma$.
+We revisit the shear start-up experiments of Ref.~\cite{Divoux:2011} performed on Carbopol microgels for concentrations ranging between 0.5\% and 3\%~wt.~in a parallel-plate geometry connected to a stress-controlled rheometer (see also Supplemental Material for details).
+Such a simple YSF displays a stress overshoot upon shear start-up [Fig.~\ref{fig:overshoots}(a)].
+As reported in Fig.~\ref{fig:carbopol}(a), both the stress maximum $\sm$ and \seb{the corresponding strain} $\gm$ increase weakly with the applied shear rate $\dot\gamma$.
 When considering $\sm/\sy-1$, the experimental data for the stress can be further rescaled into a single master curve spanning more than two decades [Fig.~\ref{fig:carbopol}(b)], which displays two asymptotic scalings in excellent agreement with the two exponents $\alpha$ and $\beta$ derived from the fluidity model for an arbitrary value of $n$.
-Moreover, when multiplied by the elastic modulus $G_0$, the strain $\gm$ collapses onto a single affine law of $\sm$ with the same prefactor as $\Gm/\tau$ in the theory [inset of Fig.~\ref{fig:carbopol}(b)].
+Moreover, when multiplied by the elastic modulus $G_0$, the strain $\gm$ collapses onto a single affine law of $\sm$ with the same prefactor as $\Gm/\tau$ in the theory [lower inset of Fig.~\ref{fig:carbopol}(b)].
 Therefore, our theoretical approach nicely captures the early stage response of this SGM to shear, as well as its subsequent fluidization \cite{Benzi:2019}.

 Beyond the quantitative prediction of the locus of the stress maximum, our theoretical approach allows us to compute the local velocity profiles during shear start-up.
 Figure~\ref{fig4} shows the velocity profiles at various times along the stress response of the material predicted for $\Gp=0.029$ and $\tau=1$.
 The velocity profile is linear during the initial growth of the stress, which is indicative of affine displacement during the initial stage.
 Around the stress maximum, the fluidity at the moving wall becomes sufficiently large that the shear rate in the bulk decreases, leading to an elastic recoil after which the velocity profile flattens out.
 These results are in excellent agreement with the experimental observations on carbopol microgels, in which the formation of a thin lubrication layer at the wall leads to a fast recoil followed by a total wall slip regime (lower inset in Fig.~\ref{fig4})~\cite{Divoux:2011}.